chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 ---
-author: "Michael Henderson"
+author: "Chris Walz"
-date: 2014-09-28
+date: 2019-05-27
-linktitle: Tesla an Analysis
+linktitle: Tesla an In-Depth Analysis
 next: /tutorials/github-pages-blog
 prev: /tutorials/automated-deployments
-title: Tesla an Analysis
+title: Tesla an In-Depth Analysis
 weight: 10
 ---

-# **Introduction**
+# Setting the Scene

-Telsa
+Tesla is one of the most divisive stocks since it went public in 2010.
+It has one of the most highly traded stocks with an average volume of 11 million trades everyday.
+TSLA stock is currently sitting at $190 nearly half of what it was five months ago when Elon famously announced:

+{{< tweet 1026872652290379776 >}}

+Three weeks after Elon's famous tweet Tesla published on their [blog](https://www.tesla.com/blog/staying-public) that they would be staying public.
+Naturally, the stock dropped back down - many investors were quite unhappy.

+Is Tesla ready for a rebound?
+Or has the death knell sounded marking the end of Tesla's tumultuous journey?

+Some doom sayers such as Morgan Stanley predict the stock will be worth [$10](https://observer.com/2019/05/morgan-stanley-tesla-stock-bear-case-falling-demand/).
+Others predict it will be worth [$4000](https://www.cnbc.com/2019/05/04/tesla-could-go-even-higher-than-our-4000-price-target-fund-manager.html) or about $700 million in market value - not too far from Apple and Amazon.

+When there's a lot of controversy it becomes very difficult to sift through all the bullshit.
+Not one to enjoy reading bullshit, I decided to consolidate my thoughts into this post that lies before your eyes

-Whether you'll admit it or not, Tesla is disrupting the automotive industry.
+Through my research one thing I'm sure of is that Tesla is certainly disrupting the automotive industry.
 We are living in a special time in history.
-The last time the automotive industry was disrupted was in 1908 when the Model T was released - gas was less than quarter back then.
+The last time the automotive industry was disrupted like this was in 1908 when the Model T was released.

+# Signposting the Analysis

-This post will be holistic overview.
-It has an outlook of about 20 to 30 years (assuming it makes it that far).
-Warning this post is long and in depth because that's the only way to give it a fair analysis.
-I also plan to treat this post as a live document in order to make adjustments to my analysis as more information becomes available.
-Also note that I'll attempt to reason by analogy.
+This post will be a holistic overview.
+It has an outlook of about 10 to 20 years of the EV industry and Tesla.
+Warning this post is long.
+Unlike other posts out there, this isn't about scaring people or clickbait.
+It's an attempt at a thoughtful analysis focused on fact.

+I also plan to treating this post as a live document since I'll make adjustments to my analysis as more information becomes available.
+Also note that I'll avoid reasoning by analogy.
 I'll focus more on a first principles approach.

+The post is organized in order of the most fundamental aspects that affect Tesla and the automotive industry as a whole starting with the EV industry then Tesla's products then the state of its balance sheet.

 I first heard about Elon Musk circa 2008.
 My cousin was telling me how there's a private space company led by a guy named Elon Musk.
 It seemed so absurd - how could a private company afford to be launching rockets?
 Only the government could manage to do something like that.
 Soon after I ended up reading about Elon Musk.
 Ever since then I've been an avid listener of his ideas and goals.
 I believe after studying him for this long I have a strong understanding of his ambitions and his motivations.